ubxtool - u-blox tool

 Print ubxtool version and exit.

 Configuring u-blox GPS with the traditional configuration messages is fraught with problems.
 Many configuration messages interact in odd ways.
-Something as simple as changing the serial port speed requires you to read the curent configuration using UBX-CFG-PRT for the proper port, merging in the change, the writing back the changed UBX-CFG-PRT message.
+Something as simple as changing the serial port speed requires you to read the current configuration using UBX-CFG-PRT for the proper port, merging in the change, the writing back the changed UBX-CFG-PRT message.
 Or just guessing at the current configuration and overwriting it all.

 The u-blox 9 series, protocol version 27+, tries, but does not completely succeed, to solve the problem with Configuration Items.
 If your GPS does not support protocol version 27+, then this section does not apply to you.